116 Ohio Trivia Questions (Ranked from Easiest to Hardest)

 Answer: George W. Bush

-4. J. Warren Keifer, Nicholas Longworth, and John Boehner were all U.S. Congressmen from Ohio that held what powerful position in the House of Representatives?
+4. J. Warren Keifer, Nicholas Longworth, and John Boehner were all U.S. Congressmen from Ohio who held what powerful position in the House of Representatives?

 Answer: Speaker of the House